 This course utilizes Microsoft Outlook to organize and plan personal and business information.
-Emphasis is placed on the use of Outlook for communication and sharing information with persons within a company and on the Internet.
+Emphasis is placed on the use of Outlook for communication and sharing information with persons within a company or small business.
 54 hours lecture and 18 hours laboratory.
-(Letter Grade, or Pass/No Pass option.)
+(TBA option) (Letter Grade, or Pass/No Pass option.)